tejv/BitPro/README.md

 # BitPro
-Tool for parsing and forming bitfields
+Tool for parsing,forming bitfields, automatic code generation and many other features useful in embedded systems development.